-After completing the minimum requirement of 5 mW QSO's on the First of the month by working NG9D, KO5Q, HI8A, K4JJW, and KO5Q again, I decided I'd set some further goals to challenge myself, and set the following:
+After completing the minimum requirement of 5 mW QSO's on the First of the month by working NG9D, KO5Q, HI8A, K4JJW, and KO5Q again, I decided I'd set some further goals to challenge myself:

-3. Make at least 50 mW QSO's for the month without contest QSO's.
+3. Make at least 50 mW QSO's for the month without contest mW QSO's.

-I found it rather easy to get a daily mW QSO without even thinking about contest QSO's.
-As with my long-standing streak of making a QRP QSO each day with CW and simple wire antennas at 5 watts, all of the daily 'streak' mW QSO's came in the 00Z or 01Z hours, mostly on 40 meters.
-Obviously to make it to 50 QSO's, I'd have to get multiple QSO's some days which I did.
-Some of those multiple QSO's came during daylight hours like 16Z, 17Z, 20Z, etc.
+I found it rather easy to get a daily mW QSO without even thinking about contest mW QSO's.
+All of the daily mW QSO's came in the 00Z or 01Z hours, mostly on 40 meters.
+Obviously to make it to 50 mW QSO's, I'd have to get multiple mW QSO's some days which I did.
+Some of those multiple mW QSO's came during daylight hours like 16Z, 17Z, 20Z, etc.

-I should mention I was only set up to run my mW power (930 mW) on 160, 80, 40, and 30 meters.
+I was only set up to run my mW power (930 mW) on 160, 80, 40, and 30 meters.
 I achieved that value by inserting an RF attenuator between the 5 watts output of my TS-480SAT and my antenna tuner.
 It was only set up to be switched into antenna output 2 from the 480, so I couldn't use it on 20-6 meters.
-Someday when time permits, I'll remedy that and have the 930 mW available on all bands. (see below)
+Later on, I remedied that and had the 930 mW available on all bands.

 Since it was permitted in the challenge rules, I used the NAQCC sprint to get my 'streak' mW QSO, but after doing that by working KD2JC, I went up to 5 watts for the rest of the sprint.
-I didn't want to run up my mW totals in the sprint, but wanted to concentrate mainly on 'regular' QSO's which I did, as you'll see as you read on.
+I didn't want to run up my mW totals in the sprint, but wanted to concentrate mainly on 'regular' mW QSO's.

-By the middle of the month, I was up to 26 QSO's after the 16th came to an end.
-So I was just about exactly on pace for my 50 QSO's.
-However the second half of the month proved a little harder to get the QSO's as the Sun quieted down.
-Also I seemed to have less free time to go chasing the QSO's.
+By the middle of the month, I was up to 26 mW QSO's after the 16th came to an end.
+So I was just about exactly on pace for my 50 mW QSO's.
+However the second half of the month proved a little harder to get the mW QSO's as the Sun quieted down.
+Also I seemed to have less free time to go chasing the mW QSO's.

-When the 29th came along, I had 43 QSO's with just 3 days remaining.
-I kind of decided that my goal of 50 was out of reach as was my QSO a day IF I didn't use some contest QSO's.
-The CQWPX contest made it hard to get a regular QSO as 40 and 80 were full of contest activity.
+When the 29th came along, I had 43 mW QSO's with just 3 days remaining.
+I decided that my goal of 50 was out of reach as was my mW QSO a day IF I didn't use some contest mW QSO's.
+The CQWPX contest made it hard to get a regular mW QSO as 40 and 80 were full of contest activity.
 At the same time, 30 meters was either suffering from lack of activity or poor conditions or both.
-So on the 29th, I used the CQWPX for my 'streak' mW QSO working WX3B easily.
-I did try later in the day for a regular QSO but didn't have any success in the limited time I'd had.
-I wish now I would have pushed myself harder to get that QSO as it would turn out to be the only day of the month I would miss getting a 'regular' mW QSO as you'll see.
+So on the 29th, I used the CQWPX for my mW QSO by working WX3B easily.
+I did try later in the day for a regular mW QSO but didn't have any success in the limited time I'd had.
+I wish now I would have pushed myself harder to get that mW QSO as it would turn out to be the only day of the month I would miss getting a non-contest mW QSO.

-With my 'NAQCC-rules' goals slipping away, I resorted to the CQWPX to run my total from 44 (after the WX3B QSO) up to 50.
+With my NAQCC-rules goals slipping away, I resorted to the CQWPX to run my total from 44 (after the WX3B mW QSO) up to 50.
 Of course that was easy as it is simple to make mW QSO's in contests.
-I worked VY2ZM, W2EG, NQ4I, W9OP, W9OA in the contest and between NQ4I and W9OP I had a regular QSO on 40 with WB4HLW.
-After the 30th, that made 50 overall QSO's, 44 of which I could count for the challenge.
+I worked VY2ZM, W2EG, NQ4I, W9OP, W9OA in the contest and between NQ4I and W9OP I had a regular mW QSO on 40 with WB4HLW.
+After the 30th, that made 50 overall mW QSO's, 44 of which I could count for the challenge.

 So I achieved 3 of the 4 goals I set out for myself.
 They were achieved fairly easily for most of the month, but did require that flourish of activity on my part the last couple days.
-Basically it wasn't too much harder making a streak with mW power than with 5 watts of power.
-Now I've decided to continue my long-running main streak using the 930 mW instead of 5 watts.
-However I will use 5 watts if it becomes necessary some day, and will probably use 5 watts for any QSO's after getting the mW QSO for the day.
+Basically it wasn't too much harder making QSOs with mW power than with 5 watts.
+I decided to continue trying for a mW QSO each day following completion of the NAQCC challenge.
+That story is continued in the QRP Streaks pages in this QRP section.

-I've been dying to analyze the streak.
+I've been dying to analyze my challenge results.
 You know my penchant for statistics, I'm sure.
 So let's do that now.

-I'm mainly going to concentrate on the 49 non-contest QSO's in this analysis, eliminating the NAQCC sprint, CQWPX, and Hootowl QSO's.
+I'm mainly going to concentrate on the 49 non-contest mW QSO's in this analysis, eliminating the NAQCC sprint (which did count to make the challenge total 50), CQWPX, and Hootowl mW QSO's.
 I think that gives a better idea of how mW power works.
 Of those 49, 34 came in answer to my CQ, 1 as a tail-ender to one of my QSO's, and the other 14 I answered their CQ.
 I think that shows that you can have success calling CQ with milliwatt power.

 I don't know how many stations I called who didn't answer me, but it wasn't a lot.
 Except for the more distant weaker DX stations, I had a good success rate calling stations.

-Here's a summary of the RST reports I got from those 49 QSO's:
+Here's a summary of the RST reports I got from those 49 mW QSO's:

 By states, provinces, DX: